World Theatre: History

 The World Theatre originally opened as a vaudeville venue on November 14, 1927.
 It did not begin screening movies until the 1930s.
 In 1983, the venue was converted to host an additional auditorium.
-Following the conversion, the theater began to decline, especially as the city of Kearney grew and locals were drawn away from the historic downtown district into the suburbs.
+Following the conversion, the theater began to decline, especially as the city of Kearney grew and locals were drawn away from the historic downtown district into new suburban districts.

 In 2008, the World Theatre permanently closed after 80 years of operation.
 The facility remained dormant until 2011 when Kearney native Jon Bokenkamp led an initiative to restore and reopen it.
 The project initially began with T-shirt fundraisers but later received over in funds from private donors as well as city and state grants.
 The theater reopened on June 29, 2012; Nebraskan filmmaker Alexander Payne presented a screening of the 1959 crime comedy Some Like It Hot and hosted a question-and-answer session.

 On March 17, 2020, the World Theatre closed indefinitely for planned renovations and as a reaction to the COVID-19 pandemic.
 The persistence of the pandemic caused the theater's reopening to be delayed until February 2021.
 The scope of changes included the installation of new balcony seats, a revised concession stand, and new stage lighting, among other alterations.